-Our organization is implementing a museum exhibition that will be accompanied by a website and a short film, should we apply only to PHP or should we submit multiple applications to different NEH programs?
+If our organization is implementing a museum exhibition that will be accompanied by a website and a short film based on the exhibition, should we apply only to PHP or should we submit multiple applications to different NEH programs?

 Many PHP projects include multiple formats.
-Applicants should consider how they will use grant funds and staff resources in order to determine the primary format for which they are requesting support and then apply to the most appropriate NEH program.
+Applicants must determine the primary format for which they are requesting support and apply to the NEH program most appropriate for that format.
+Applicants may want to consider how they will use grant funds and staff resources in determining the primary format.

-In this example, the exhibition is the primary grant product; the other components enhance and broaden its content.
+In this case, the exhibition is the primary grant product.
+The other components enhance and broaden the exhibition content.
 You should probably apply to PHP and follow the PHP Notice of Funding Opportunity for describing the exhibition and related components.